This is our review of the best interactive dog toys in 2022.

-It’s pretty safe to say that dog toys come in all shapes, sizes.
-Toys are crucial in keeping your dog stimulated and happy!
-After all, while they may take pleasure in simpler things than most people might, that doesn’t mean they don’t get bored or listless.
+It’s pretty safe to say that dog toy products come in all shapes, sizes.
+Chew toys or a dog puzzle toy are crucial in keeping your dog stimulated and happy!
+After all, while your pup may take pleasure in simpler things than most people might, that doesn’t mean they don’t get bored or listless.

 It’s easy to think that a dog can be left to its own devices and make its own fun.
 However, this is often a pretty dangerous route to take and I speak from experience.

-What’s more, the right dog toys could help your pets to feel a bit more secure in themselves.
+What’s more, the right dog puzzle toy could help your pet to feel a bit more secure in themselves.
 Some dogs – from a pup or as they get older – can struggle to adjust to being on their own, especially if you need to leave them for several hours at a time.

-Therefore, if you are finding that your dogs need to keep themselves busy – in a non-destructive way – while you are out and about, it might be worth looking for the top-rated interactive dog toys on the market right now.
+Therefore, if you are finding that your dogs need to keep themselves busy – in a non-destructive way – while you are out and about, it might be worth looking for the top-rated interactive dog puzzle toy options on the market right now.

 The products we are going to review in this guide will include: